 Research nurse Jessica Melin takes a blood sample from a study participant.
 In the film Åke Lernmark, principal investigator of the TEDDY study in Sweden, explains the most important results of the TEDDY-study.

 In 2025, children within the TEDDY study will submit their final samples at research clinics in Sweden, Finland, Germany and the United States.
-The international study has provided a lot of new knowledge about how the disease develops.
+The international study has provided a lot of new knowledge about type 1 diabetes and how the disease develops.
 Analysis of the samples will continue with the aim of preventing the disease.

 Sweden and Finland are the two top countries for incidence rates of type 1 diabetes in children in the world.
 Today, more than 1.2 million children and adolescents under the age of 20 have type 1 diabetes.
 The incidence of the disease is also increasing worldwide.
 People with type 1 diabetes require treatment with insulin to survive and it is important to understand the causes of type 1 diabetes to prevent or delay the disease progression.